nvzik/ascii-art-web/README.md

 Any additional information goes here

-Ascii-art-web-stylize consists in creating and running a server, in which it will be possible to use a web GUI (graphical user interface) version of your last project, ascii-art.
+Ascii-art-web consists in creating and running a server, in which it will be possible to use a web GUI (graphical user interface) version of your last project, ascii-art.

 The webpage allows use of the different banners: